aidenpearce001/SOA-C02-Labs/lambda-sns-eventbridge/README.md

 # EventBridge + Lambda + SNS Lab
-This is the first lab that i got in my SOA-CO02 Exam.
 It's already have 2 lambda Funtion and the lab ask you to:
 - Using EventBridge to run the first lamda function every 15 minutes
 - Setup SNS Topic (Without Subscribe) and the Second Lambda Function it's running a new Spot Instance if one Spot Instance got terminated (You cant view the Lambda Function).
 And using EventBridge to trigger SNS topic